-Occasionally, the vas deferens can be too scarred to allow for an adequate flow of sperm.
-In this case, we must perform a vaso-epididymostomy.
+Sometimes the vas deferens may be too scarred to allow an adequate flow of sperm.
+In such cases, a vasoepididymostomy must be performed.

 The risk of complications is very low if the intervention is performed by a surgeon with training in vasovasostomy.
 Nevertheless, there can occasionally be wound infection, scarring problems, and, more rarely, hematoma.